Ribbon graph: Embeddings

 A ribbon graph representation may be obtained from an embedding of a graph onto a surface (and a metric on the surface) by choosing a sufficiently small number $\epsilon$, and representing each vertex and edge by their $\epsilon$-neighborhoods in the surface.
 For small values of $\epsilon$, the edge rectangles become long and thin like ribbons, giving the name to the representation.

 In the other direction, from a ribbon graph one may find the faces of its corresponding embedding as the components of the boundary of the topological surface formed by the ribbon graph.
 One may recover the surface itself by gluing a topological disk to the ribbon graph along each boundary component.
 The partition of the surface into vertex disks, edge disks, and face disks given by the ribbon graph and this gluing process is a different but related representation of the embedding called a band decomposition.

-The surface onto which the graph is embedded may be determined by whether it is orientable (true if any cycle in the graph has an even number of twists) and by its Euler characteristic.
+The surface onto which the graph is embedded may be determined by whether it is orientable (true if each cycle in the graph has an even number of twists) and by its Euler characteristic.

 The embeddings that can be represented by ribbon graphs are the ones in which a graph is embedded onto a 2-manifold (without boundary) and in which each face of the embedding is a topological disk.

 Equivalence

-Two ribbon graph representations are said to be equivalent (and define homeomorphic graph embeddings) if they are related to each other that a homeomorphism of the topological space formed by the union of the vertex disks and edge rectangles that preserves the identification of these features.
-Ribbon graph representations may be equivalent even if it is not possible to deform one into the other within 3d space: this notion of equivalence considers only the intrinsic topology of the representation, and not how it is embedded.
+Two ribbon graph representations are said to be equivalent (and to define homeomorphic graph embeddings) if they are related to each other by a homeomorphism of the topological space formed by the union of the vertex disks and edge rectangles that preserves the identification of these features.
+Ribbon graph representations may be equivalent even if it is not possible to deform one into the other within 3-dimensional space; this notion of equivalence considers only the intrinsic topology of the representation, and not how it is embedded.

-However, ribbon graphs are also applied in knot theory, and in this application weaker notions of equivalence that take into account the 3d embedding may also be used.
+However, ribbon graphs are also applied in knot theory, where weaker notions of equivalence that take into account the embedding in R 3 may be used.